Diagonalizing the Ricci Tensor: Abstract

 \section{Abstract}

-We show that a basis of a semisimple Lie algebra for which any diagonal left-invariant metric has a diagonal Ricci tensor, is characterized by the Lie algebraic condition of being ``nice''.
+We show that a basis of a semisimple Lie algebra of compact type, for which any diagonal left-invariant metric has a diagonal Ricci tensor, is characterized by the Lie algebraic condition of being ``nice''.
 Namely, the bracket of any two basis elements is a multiple of another basis element.
 This extends the work of Lauret and Will \cite{lw13} on nilpotent Lie algebras.
-We also give a characterization for diagonalizing the Ricci tensor for homogeneous spaces, and study the Ricci flow behavior of diagonal metrics on cohomogeneity one manifolds.
+The result follows from a more general characterization for diagonalizing the Ricci tensor for homogeneous spaces.
+Finally, we also study the Ricci flow behavior of diagonal metrics on cohomogeneity one manifolds.

 \reversemarginpar